 3. Exhale to Sweep the Legs Up

-Keep your chest open and shoulders down as you sweep your legs up so that you are a close as you can get to perpendicular to the floor.
-This is a strong powerhouse move - you have to think up, up, up and shoot up through the midline of your body.
+Keep your chest open and backs of the arms pressing down as you sweep your legs up so that you are a close as you can get to perpendicular to the floor.
+This is a strong powerhouse move requiring hip extension with upper body flexion.
+You have to think up, up, up and shoot up through the midline of your body.

 You are on your shoulders, not your neck, getting help from the press of your shoulders and arms on the mat.